ub-math/exam_guides/docs/instructor.md

 #### The evening before the exam:

 * Make sure that your exam is deployed on the exam server and that the portal page URL has been published to your students.
+  To do this go to [exams.math.buffalo.edu](https://exams.math.buffalo.edu){:target="_blank" rel="noopener"}, log in using your own UBIT credentials, and then enter the exam password.
+You will have the same view of the exam as a student would.
-  Also, make sure that the Gradescope assignment for students' submissions is ready.
+* Make sure that the platform the students will use to submnit their exam (Gradescope, UBLearns etc.) is ready.
 * Remind all your proctors about the exam and ask them to be present on proctoring voice channels on the Math Department Discord server during the exam.
 In this way they will be able to communicate with other proctors and with you without the need for you to join their zoom meetings.
 Proctors should wear headphones, to reduce the chance of Discord communications being unintentionally heard by students in the Zoom